Skip to content

 Intent

+Reflow applies to both horizontally and vertically written languages.
 For pages where the primary written language expects vertical scrolling (such as English), users do not expect to scroll back-and-forth horizontally to read that content.
-Similarly, users reading content in a written language that expects horizontal scrolling (such as traditional Chinese and Japanese) would not expect to scroll up-and-down vertically to read that content.
+Similarly, users reading content in a written language/direction that expects horizontal scrolling (such as traditional Chinese and Japanese) do not expect to scroll up-and-down vertically to read that content.

 Note